cyberbotics/webots/docs/discord/technical-questions.md

 `@luhang`, you might copy paste one of them and modify it by opening the file in a text editor.
 However, I would rather recommend to use directly the Webots motor API to control the motors:  [https://cyberbotics.com/doc/reference/motor](https://cyberbotics.com/doc/reference/motor)

-Hi `@Sashimi` , please make sure to install the latest drivers of you GPU and retry launching Webots.
+Hi `@monkey` , please make sure to install the latest drivers of you GPU and retry launching Webots.

 ##### luhang 04/03/2020 01:10:06
 Python